The Blue School, Wells

 The Blue School is a coeducational, secondary school located in Wells, Somerset, England.

-It had 1,570 students aged 11 to 18 of both sexes and all ability levels of which 284 were in the sixth form in 2013.
+It had 1,357 students aged 11 to 18 of all ability levels of which 284 were in the sixth form in 2025.
 It is currently a Church of England voluntary controlled school.
-The school motto is "Recta Certa" which means 'straight and true'.
+The school motto is "Recta Certa", which means 'straight and true'.
 It became an Academy in August 2011.

 An Ofsted inspection in 2007 judged the school to be 'outstanding', while the next Ofsted inspection in 2010 rated the school as 'good', with outstanding elements.
 A further Ofsted inspection was conducted throughout October 2013 again giving a rating of Good.
 The school is a Specialist Science College and in 2006 the Princess Royal opened a new science centre.

 History of the school

 The school was founded in 1641 as one of the first free schools in the country.
 The name Blue comes from the early uniforms which were blue in colour.
 Some visitors to Wells have expected the school itself to be blue in colour, but this is not the case.

 In 1654, Margaret, widow of Ezekiel Barkham of Wells, purchased a farm in Yenston, to endow a school in Wells.
 The Blue School retained the farm for nearly 350 years until it was sold in 1990 and 1992.
 The income from the endowment was to be used for paying a schoolmaster's salary of £20 pa. and the residue for apprenticing the boys when they could 'read, write and cast accounts'.

 The school owned a number of properties in the area scattered over several parishes.

 Other schools were united with The Blue School foundation, including Hodge's Charity School.
 As befitting a Church of England foundation, the Blue School has a Chaplain, plus partnership links with a school in Zambia.

+In December of 2023 it was discovered that the Kennion block had structural issues.
+This caused the building to close to all students and staff as a precautionary measure whilst further investigations were undertaken.
+The school reinstated online learning and began allowing two year groups in at a time whilst others participated online.
+The building remains under investigation by structural engineers and the school has reduced access.
+Beginning in April 2024 the school installed and opened a series of temporary buildings to regain the lost classrooms.
+This allowed all year groups to return to school and a focus on the future of the Kennion building.